-Posts and walls (under icon) are used for creating basic solids without preparing templates for them.
+Posts and walls (under icon ) are used for creating basic solids without preparing templates for them.
 They are cuboids or pyramids of different bases (also: upturned pyramids).
 This function of dynamic 3D modeling can be used for creating various decorative elements.
-Posts, columns, pilasters and partition walls are created on the basis of a single point, indicated by the user directly after clicking the Posts and walls icon, and setting the parameters defined in the window displayed below (Fig. 127).
+Various objects: posts, columns, pilasters and partition walls of different kinds - are created on the basis of a single point indicated by the user directly after clicking the Posts and walls icon, and the parameters defined in the dialog displayed below (in all possible variants - Fig. 127).